facebookresearch/simmc/README.md

     <tr>
       <td rowspan=4><ins>Before</ins> Sept 28th 2020</td>
       <td rowspan=4>Each Team</td>
-      <td>Each participating team should create a repository, e.g. in github, that can be made public under a permissive open source license (MIT License preferred).
-Repository doesn’t need to be publicly viewable yet.</td>
+      <td>Each participating team should create a repository, e.g. in github.com, that can be made public under a permissive open source license (MIT License preferred).
+Repository doesn’t need to be publicly viewable at that time.</td>
     </tr>
     <tr>
-      <td>Ahead of test data release tag a repository commit that contains both runable code and model parameter files that are the team’s entries for all sub-tasks attempted.</td>
+      <td>Before Sept 28th tag a repository commit that contains both runable code and model parameter files that are the team’s entries for all sub-tasks attempted.</td>
     </tr>
     <tr>
       <td>Tag commit with “dstc9-simmc-entry”.</td>